vnaveen9296/bag_splitter/README.md

 I believe this helps for the following reasons
 * Downloading a large bag is very time consuming.
 Multiple smaller bags can be downloaded in parallel.
 * Processing can also be parallelized when we have access to multiple smaller bags
-* Smaller bags can be directly used as part of TF get_input_data pipeline or one can create different kinds of records (as per one's conventions) out of these smaller bag files beforehand
+* Smaller bags can be directly used as part of your TensorFlow data_input pipeline or one can create different kinds of records (as per one's conventions) out of these smaller bag files beforehand